 The dawn brought light- and a heavy snowstorm.
 It became the largest blizzard of that decade, dropping 16 inches of snow on Halifax in a few hours.
 It put out the last of the fires, but also impaired efforts to reach those who were trapped.
 Many survivors stuck under debris died from exposure while awaiting rescue.

 This view overlooking Halifax harbor was taken after the snowstorm.
 This had previously been a busy neighborhood and business district.
 Click to enlarge.

 All told, roughly 2,000 people died- 600 of them under 15 years of age.
 Another 6,000 were seriously injured, with 9,000 total wounded.
 31,000 more were either homeless or had only minimal shelter.
 Many of the wounded were blinded by flying glass, and care for them eventually led to new treatments for eye trauma.

 Although there were many heroes that awful day, one man stands out.
 His name was Vince Coleman, and he was a railway dispatcher ashore.
-When he learned of the burning ammunition ship, he realized that a loaded passenger train would be at the waterfront depot in a few minutes.
+When he learned of the burning ammunition ship, he realized that a loaded passenger train was on it's way to the waterfront depot, and would be there in a few minutes.
 Instead of saving himself, he ran to the telegraph key and quickly tapped out "Stop trains.
 Munitions ship on fire.
 Approaching Pier 6.
 Goodbye."
 He was killed a few seconds later in the explosion, and is credited with saving at least 300 lives.